sanket363/11Microservices-CI-CD-Pipeline/README.md

 - recommendationservice
 - shippingservice

+# Note:
+## All the microservices have their own branch for the code

 The application utilizes a comprehensive set of services to deliver a robust and scalable e-commerce solution.
 Each microservice focuses on a specific aspect of the application, ensuring modularity and ease of maintenance.

 ### For SonarQube you can simply use Docker to run by using below command